weak-head/hffp-book/README.md

 ## Places worth to check

-There is a lot of random unstructured stuff here, so probably these are the places that could be the most interesting for you:
+There is a lot of random unstructured stuff here.
+Probably, the most interesting for you would be the following:

 > The base library definitions and implementations